 Where Do I Find Kansas License Plate Numbers?

-Obtaining a License Plate in Kansas
+Getting License Plates in Kansas

 Any resident of Kansas will need to title and register their car at their local county treasurer's office before they can get a license plate for it.
 Vehicle registrations need to be done within 60 days from the date of purchase.

-• Completed vehicle title
+- Completed vehicle title

-• Completed Title and Registration Manual Application
+- Completed Title and Registration Manual Application

-• Proof of auto insurance
+- Proof of auto insurance

-• Motor Vehicle Examination Certificate (MVE-1) for out-of-state vehicles/purchases
+- Motor Vehicle Examination Certificate (MVE-1) for out-of-state vehicles/purchases

-• Lien release, if applicable
+- Lien release, if applicable

-• Sales tax receipt for dealership purchases
+- Sales tax receipt for dealership purchases

-• "Property tax must be paid at the time of registration unless applying for a temporary plate"
+- "Property tax must be paid at the time of registration unless applying for a temporary plate"

 You can get a 60-day temporary permit from the county treasurer's office while you wait for your permanent plates.
-You'll need to furnish proof of auto insurance, the car's title, bill of sale (if applicable) and a payment of $13.
+You'll need to provide proof of auto insurance, the car's title, bill of sale (if applicable) and a payment of $13.

 Kansas also has an e-title system.
-If your title is an e-title, and you need the 60-day permit, you'll need to furnish the Electronic Title Sales Agreement, Form TR-39A, and Seller’s Current Registration Receipt.
+If your title is an e-title, and you need the 60-day permit, you'll need to have the Electronic Title Sales Agreement, Form TR-39A, and Seller’s Current Registration Receipt.

 License Plates Available in Kansas